Frequently Asked Questions (FAQ)

 Learn more about our history here.

-This information and much more can be found on the About ABET page.
+Information about our core purpose and more can be found on the About ABET page.

 Where can I find information on upcoming workshops?

-Please visit our Events & Workshops page for more information.
+Please visit our Education and Resources page for more information.

 When can I expect our draft statement?